 If you have recently been arrested for an offense of this nature, please reach out to an Indianapolis marijuana crimes lawyer from the law firm of Suhre & Associates, LLC, as soon as possible by calling (317) 759-2599.
 We may be able to help you get your drug charges reduced or dismissed.

 How Our Law Firm Can Help You Fight Back Against Your Drug Charges in Indianapolis, IN

-The attorneys here at Suhre & Associates, LLC, are committed to providing the people of Marion County, IN, with exceptional legal services.
+The drug crimes lawyers here at Suhre & Associates, LLC, are committed to providing the people of Marion County, IN, with exceptional legal services.
 When you ask us to defend you against your marijuana charges, we will:

 Protect Your Constitutional Rights